-Bringing a baby into the petri dish that is NYC can be pretty scary.
-Even as adults, we try not to touch the subway poles, and we’re always tempted to put on a hospital mask when passing through Times Square.
-It’s no wonder that when many New Yorkers get pregnant, they hightail it for the suburbs, stat.
+Bringing a baby into this germ-filled world can be pretty scary, especially if you live in a city.
+Even as adults, we try not to touch the subway poles, and we’re always tempted to put on a hospital mask when passing through a crowded space.

 Totally unnecessary, says Dr. Deena Blanchard MD, a pediatrician at Premier Pediatrics.
-“There is no evidence to suggest that living in NYC increases your infant’s risk of illness,” she reassures us, adding that a little old-fashioned hand-washing, and avoiding crowded or enclosed spaces early on is your best defense.
-But before you hit the subway with your fresh-out-of-the-oven newborn, you may want to brush up on a few germy guidelines for city-living.
+“There is no evidence to suggest that living in a city increases your infant’s risk of illness,” she reassures us, adding that a little old-fashioned hand-washing, and avoiding crowded or enclosed spaces early on is your best defense.
+But before you hit the subway with your fresh-out-of-the-oven newborn, here’s a few of Dr. Blanchard’s germy guidelines for city-living.

 Why is it important to be careful about exposing my newborn to germs?